 If you want to start learning Python, you need to install the tools

-- Install Anaconda Python.
+pythoninto a Windows command prompt to install it here.
+Also consider Anaconda Python.
 This is Python plus a whole bunch of useful libraries bundled together.
 It’s also really easy to uninstall if you decide you don’t like it.

 - Start learning!
 There’s a lot of Python resources out there, and you should play with any and all that interest you!
 I really like this article about figuring out what you want to do with Python.

 - Ask questions!
 I have so much to say about this that I’m going to make it a separate section below.

 - Read more.
 Browse reddit, read the official documentation, and read a lot of other people’s code (the python docs for a module usually have a “Source code” link at the top).
 Reading their code will give you a feeling for how to write yours.
 All great writers started out as great readers, and this is true for software engineers too.

 If you spend longer than 30m on what you thought was an easy problem, and you’re completely stuck, it’s time to ask a question!
 Before you ask anyone, it’s important to pare down your problem to the very basics so whoever you ask only has to understand the problem, not the rest of your application.
 For example, if you come up to me and say “My app isn’t working” and then email me 200 lines of Python, you’ve technically shown me your problem but you haven’t made it easy for me to understand at all!
 Instead if you say something like, “I still can’t connect to the MySQL database and I’ve tried these three things” and you give me 20 lines of source code, I’ll probably be able to help you a lot faster!
 As a bonus, this effort to make your problem as small and easily understood as possible will often lead to you solving your problem before you get to asking me.
 Creating a great question can take a lot of time and effort, but, like most things, it gets easier with time.

 Because we live in the future, you can often google your problem and get a solution in less than a minute.